-For those who heard me speak at the recent APM annual conference you will know of my passion for a great story – not just for the sake of it – but for the way it can help all of us deliver better projects.
+For those who've heard me speak you will know of my passion for a great story – not just for the sake of it – but for the way it can help all of us deliver better projects.

 Whether you work in industry, IT or infrastructure (as I do), whatever your field, crafting and telling a strong story about why and how you are delivering what you need to will convince and communicate.
 It will improve your buy-in.
 Why?
 Because people listen when you tell them a story which captures their imagination.